Course dates 2018

 In 2018 you'll be working with Sarah on two specially designed projects incorporating cable knitting and sequence knitting.

-Creative Cables – this will be a cabled scarf/cowl reflecting all the twist and turns that you will encounter during your stay, from the winding landscape through to the vines at the Watermill.
+Creative Cables – “The first is a cabled scarf/cowl reflecting all the twist and turns that you will encounter during your stay – from the winding landscape through to the vines at the Watermill."

-Sequence Knitting – inspired by the roof tiles on the buildings.
-We will combine colour work and sequence knitting to evoke colour and texture as a starting point, leaving you free to decide on the final form of this piece, e.g., a bag/cushion or framed sample.
+Sequence Knitting – “The second project will be a more experimental piece, inspired by the roof tiles on the buildings.
+We will combine colour work and sequence knitting to evoke colour and texture as a starting point, leaving you free to decide on the final form of this piece, e.g., a bag/cushion or framed sample.”Sarah says: “Workshop sessions tend to start with a technique focus linked to the projects and then a chance to work at your own pace with me on hand to offer support or advice if you need it.
+I am always happy to help with any other projects that you bring with you.”

 Sarah Hazell is an inspiration.
 She has a mountain of knowledge that she shares generously and passionately.
 She has a lovely friendly, calm approach and takes the necessary time to demonstrate the techniques involved.
 Her colour choices are sensational with knowledge of how to use the best yarn to show the stitches used.
 She gives all students something from the newest of knitters to the more advanced.
 It is a pleasure to spend time with her, sharing the love of her craft.